MichaelM-Childhaven/Process_Classy_Reports/README.md

 2. It nicely formats all of the data, including the dreaded "East Coast zipcodes" that begin with one or more leading zeroes.
 Note that the leading-zero problem is not a Classy problem, but rather an Excel problem: Excel looks at your CSV file and takes anything that **looks** like a number with leading zeroes and immediately removes those leading zeroes.
 My macro KNOWS that this should be a zipcode and converts leading-zero zipcodes to text fields with their leading zeroes preserved.
 The macro code works well with both USA and Canadian zip codes.

-3. It combines the Address 1 and Address 2 fields into just the Address 1 field.
+3. It combines the **Billing Address** and **Billing Address 2** fields into just the Billing Address field.
 For most Raiser's Edge users, the "street address" portion is just a single line and a single field, so this is much more convenient for RE.

 4. It takes the TEXTUAL fields **Dedication Type, Dedication Name, Dedication Message and Donor's Comment** and cleans up the text and combines it into a single handy field that you can simply cut and paste into your RE Reference field.
 Not only that, but it also adds text that indicates whether it's a Stripe or PayPal transaction, and whether it's a one-time gift or a recurring gift.
 All in one convenient field that you can simply cut and paste into your RE Reference field.